 We helped Michelle design and execute the following:

 Website structure, design, and copy

 #1: Don’t wait to re-brand: Don’t wait until your business is hurting to re-brand or elevate your brand.
 Michelle came to us during a busy and successful year knowing that a strong brand would help her continue to be successful and stand out from others.

 #2: Make your website work for you: Michelle’s website now works for her and acts as a place to communicate her services, price point, process, and work.
 As a small business owner, you need systems and processes in place to help save you time.
 Michelle’s website is not only a pretty place to peruse.
 It’s a member of her marketing team!
 It is her portfolio and first impression.
 And it is also something that she owns and can manage, unlike social media or event platforms.
 When you start to view and use your website like this, you realize that the investment of time and money is more than worth it.

-If you need help elevating your brand to keep your business growing, contact Eloise to see if we are the right fit for you!
+If you need help elevating your brand to keep your business growing, fill out our Services Form to see if we are the right fit for you!
 You can see more of our work here.